Boston College–Holy Cross football rivalry

 The Boston College–Holy Cross football rivalry is an American college football rivalry between the Boston College Eagles and Holy Cross Crusaders.

 Though the rivalry has been largely dormant since the 1980s, it was once contested annually as a season-ending game that "determined the best team in New England", as one player recalled.
 As of 2018, even after not playing each other for more than 30 years, each school was still the other's all-time most-played football opponent.
-The two teams have met 83 times; Boston College leads the series 49–31–3.
-They last played in 2018, after a 32-year hiatus, and were scheduled to meet again in 2020, but the meeting was canceled due to the COVID-19 pandemic.
+The two teams have met 84 times; Boston College leads the series 50–31–3.

 In 2012, Wally Carew wrote a book about the rivalry, "A Farewell to Glory: The Rise and Fall of an Epic Football Rivalry".

 History

 In 1896, Holy Cross and Boston College played the first football game between the two schools, starting one of the most storied rivalries in college football.

-Part of the rivalry's intensity stems from the school's shared tradition as Roman Catholic, Jesuit colleges -- in fact, both were founded by the same bishop, Benedict Joseph Fenwick.
+Part of the rivalry's intensity stems from the school's shared tradition as Roman Catholic, Jesuit colleges—in fact, both were founded by the same bishop, Benedict Joseph Fenwick.
 The rivalry is also geographic, as the two schools are located 41 miles apart from each other in Massachusetts, and represent the state's two largest cities.

 For much of the early to mid-20th century, Boston College and Holy Cross drew some of New England's largest sports crowds.
 To accommodate larger crowds, Boston College would schedule its Holy Cross home dates at larger venues off campus, with the 1916 matchup taking place at the Boston Red Sox' newly constructed Fenway Park.
 A record 54,000 attended the 1922 game at Braves Field, home of the Boston Braves baseball team.
 Additionally both schools participated in the round-robin series with Boston University for the Sacred Cod Trophy.

 The rivalry was relatively evenly matched through the mid-1960s; by the end of 1966, Boston College held a slight edge in victories, 31–28, with 3 ties.